Financial-Times/coco-pub-provisioner/DEVELOPER_README.md

 export DELIVERY_CLUSTERS_HTTP_CREDENTIALS='prod-uk:user1:passwd1,prod-us:user2:passwd2'

 #The following variable is used by PAM to make publishing checks on images
-S3_BUCKET the value for  all non prod clusters  us the pre-prd bucket
+S3_BUCKET the value for all non prod clusters is the pre-prod bucket

 #to validate article are valid for publication
 PAM_MAT_VALIDATION_URL, the corresponding delivery cluster mat url for a given publish cluster.